MobileLLM/ChainStream/ChainStreamSandBox/tasks/TASK_LIST.md

   12. building electricity count: count the electricity usage of a building
   13. building gas count: count the natural gas usage of a building
   14. building GHGEmissions count: count the GHG emissions of a building

-- activity dataset
-  1. activity over 5km: remind the activity over 5km of a person
-  2. activity over 30mins: remind the activity over 30mins of a person
-  3. calories most selection: remind the most burned_calories of a person in an activity
-  4. steps over 5000: remind the steps over 5000 of a person
-- weather dataset
-  1. humidity detection: detect the humidity of the weather
-  2. precipitation detection: detect the precipitation of the weather
-  3. temperature detection: detect the temperature of the weather
-  4. wind speed detection: detect the wind speed of the weather
-  5. weather location detection: present the weather location
-  6. weather time detection: present the weather time
-- wifi dataset
-  1. wifi channel detection: detect the wifi channel
-  2. wifi mac address detection: detect the wifi mac address
-  3. wifi signal strength display:display the wifi signal strength
-  4. wifi SSID detection: detect the wifi SSID
-  5. wifi vendor detection: detect the wifi vendor
-- health dataset
-  1. activity level rating: rate the activity level of a person
-  2. blood sugar measurement: measure the blood sugar of a person
-  3. BMI category classification: classify the BMI category of a person
-  4. body temperature measurement: measure the body temperature of a person
-  5. daily steps calculation: calculate the daily steps of a person
-  6. diastolic blood pressure measurement: measure the diastolic blood pressure of a person
-  7. heart rate measurement: measure the heart rate of a person
-  8. sleep disorder judgment: judge whether a person has sleep disorder
-  9. sleep duration measurement: measure the sleep duration of a person
-  10. sleep quality measurement: measure the real sleep time of a person
-  11. stress level rating: rate the stress level of a person
-  12. systolic blood pressure measurement: measure the systolic blood pressure of a person
-  13. current emotion judgement: judge the current emotion of a person according to the health data
-  14. current occupation estimation: estimate the current occupation of a person according to the health data
-  15. health risk evaluation: evaluate the health risk of a person according to the health data TODO
+TODO
 - Ego4d dataset: 20个
   - 活动类：当前是否在 跳绳/开会/做饭/看书，3-5个